VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 # 1\.
 What is the scope of the Terms? {#1.-what-is-the-scope-of-the-terms?}

-These Terms and Conditions (“**Terms**”) become part of any contract (“**Agreement**”) between you (“**you**”, “**yours**” or “**User**”) and Safe Labs GmbH (“**Safe Labs**”, “**we**”, “**our**” or “**us**”) provided we made these Terms accessible to you prior to entering into the Agreement and you consent to these Terms.
-We are a limited liability company registered with the commercial register of Berlin Charlottenburg under company number HRB 270980 B, with its registered office at Unter den Linden 10, 10117 Berlin.
+These Terms and Conditions ("**Terms**") become part of any contract ("**Agreement**") between you ("**you**", "**yours**" or "**User**") and Aureus Safe ("**Aureus Safe**", "**we**", "**our**" or "**us**") provided we made these Terms accessible to you prior to entering into the Agreement and you consent to these Terms.

-For the avoidance of doubt, this Agreement is exclusively concluded with Safe Labs.
+For the avoidance of doubt, this Agreement is exclusively concluded with Aureus Safe.
 Through this Agreement of the use of our Services, no contractual relationship whatsoever is concluded with Core Contributors GmbH.
-Further, please note that Safe Labs is not a legal successor of Core Contributors GmbH and does not assume any liability or responsibility for Core Contributors GmbH.
+Further, please note that Aureus Safe is not a legal successor of Core Contributors GmbH and does not assume any liability or responsibility for Core Contributors GmbH.

 The Agreement is concluded by using the Mobile App, Web App and/or Browser Extension subject to these Terms.
 The use of our Services is only permitted to legal entities, partnerships and natural persons with unlimited legal capacity.
 In particular, minors are prohibited from using our Services.

 The application of your general terms and conditions is excluded.
-Your deviating, conflicting or supplementary general terms and conditions shall only become part of the Agreement if and to the extent that Safe Labs has expressly agreed to their application in writing.
-This consent requirement shall apply in any case, even if for example Safe Labs, being aware of your general terms and conditions, accepts payments by the contractual partner without reservations.
+Your deviating, conflicting or supplementary general terms and conditions shall only become part of the Agreement if and to the extent that Aureus Safe has expressly agreed to their application in writing.
+This consent requirement shall apply in any case, even if for example Aureus Safe, being aware of your general terms and conditions, accepts payments by the contractual partner without reservations.

 We reserve the right to change these Terms at any time and without giving reasons, while considering and weighing your interests.
 The new Terms will be communicated to you in advance.
 If you do not accept the new Terms, you are no longer entitled to use the Services.